Luxmi007/MERN-Project/README.md

 # VACATION RENTALS - Project built using MERN Stack

-A full-stack web application built using the MERN stack: **MongoDB, Express.js, React, and Node.js**.
+A full-stack web application built using the MERN stack: **MongoDB, Express.js, React, SCSS, and Node.js**.

 ## Features